Strengths + Weaknesses

 - Access to the MQL5 community including free trading robots

-- Interface that can be personalised with detachable charting options and an android app
+- An interface that can be personalised with detachable charting options and an android app

 - Direct access setup to liquidity pools designed for algorithmic forex trading

 - cTrader platform back-testing facilities based on past market data